 Cons

-Demands Technical and Creative Skills: Optimization is a multi-faceted task that involves a good understanding of design principles, user psychology, and technical aspects like page load speed.
-This makes it a challenging endeavor that demands a broad skill set.
+Demands Technical and Creative Skills: Optimization requires understanding design, user psychology, and technical aspects like page load speed.
+This makes it a challenging task needing a broad skill set.

 Reporting Skills